 Some firms may ask for information about the technology you use, such as the project management software and more.

-At SureSwift, we have a form our potential sellers fill out because we place a considerable emphasis on tech and compliance review before offering an LOI (Letter of Intent).
+At SureSwift, we place a considerable emphasis on tech and compliance review before offering an LOI (Letter of Intent).
 This is because issues with tech and compliance can be a quick deal breaker, and we prefer writing strong, highly dependable LOIs that we do not have to walk away from or renegotiate.

 Pushing some of this review earlier in the process can save lots of time and resources.
 If possible, we sometimes even like to do a quick code review before writing an LOI.